deftio/fifostr/README.md

 # fifostr.py

-a small python lib for treating strings as fifos with callback-based pattern matching
+A small python lib for treating strings as fifos with callback-based pattern matching

 (c) 2011 manu chatterjee    deftio (at) deftio.com